-An early member of FatChanceBellyDance of San Francisco, Kerensa brought the group's signature Tribal style to Spain, becoming one of the first instructors and later founding a school for her unique style of Tribal belly dance.
+An early member of an internationally renown ATS dance company of San Francisco, Kerensa brought the group's signature Tribal style to Spain, becoming one of the first instructors and later founding a school.
 While in Madrid, her explorations into flamenco and middle eastern fusion caught the eye of popular world music group Radio Tarifa.
 She toured with Radio Tarifa as a featured dancer over three years, making her debut performance at Madrid’s prestigious Teatro Calderón.

 Returning to San Francisco in 2004, Kerensa became artistic director of the Flamenco Room, a weekly Flamenco show now in its fifteenth consecutive year.
 The Flamenco Room hosts guest artists from Spain and serves as a home for local artists to develop and present new work.
 The Flamenco Room has been profiled in the San Francisco Chronicle and the Mercury News and enjoys a consistent following for its high caliber performances.

 Kerensa danced with Theatre Flamenco of San Francisco from 2005-2010 under the direction of Carola Zertuche.
 During that time she performed with the Juan Siddi Flamenco Theater Company and danced in the International Arts Festival in Doha, Qatar.
 She has performed in five seasons of the San Francisco Ethnic Dance Festival at the Palace of Fine Arts.
-Kerensa is a regular performer at Bay Area tablaos and has worked with local Flamenco companies including Caminos Flamencos.
+Kerensa served on the Isadora Duncan Dance Awards Committee in 2013 and received Individual Artist Commissions from the San Francisco Arts Commission in 2016 and 2018.

 - the Flamenco/Moroccan fusion Zahara;